ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 We then moved on to quite a different style for this tiebreaker, being a more rock/speedcore-focused song, rhythms changing all over the board.
 This was a song of professional grade, despite the composer, [trailmix37](https://soundcloud.com/trailmix38), being completely unknown with just 52 subscribers on SoundCloud and not a single osu! map submitted for any of his 4 past songs.
 That said, if you were to play this without knowing any of this context?
 You would not notice it whatsoever.

-Mappers ::davidminh0111::{ user=2140739 } and [SolaEclipse](https://osu.ppy.sh/users/2140739) did not hold back after hearing this song, with some of these sections vying to trip you up no matter which mod you choose, and you can see this even in the matches where players attempted this map.
+Mappers ::davidminh0111::{ user=2140739 } and ::SolaEclipse::{ user=2140739 } did not hold back after hearing this song, with some of these sections vying to trip you up no matter which mod you choose, and you can see this even in the matches where players attempted this map.

 ### Round of 16